The 2020 Artlyst Art To Poetry Competition Has Now Closed

 There are awards of £1,000, £300, three runners-up prizes of £50.
-There will also be a special young peoples’ prize which is free to enter if you are 11-17.
+There will also be a special young peoples’ prize which was free to enter if you were 11-17.

-Top Photo: Antony Gormley Royal Academy Inset2 Sean Scully Photos by P C Robinson © Artlyst 2019
+Top Photo: Antony Gormley Royal Academy Inset 2 Sean Scully Photos by P C Robinson © Artlyst 2019